jguida941/cs320-contact-service-junit/README.md

     D --> E --> F
     E --> X
 ```
-- IDs and names take the first two steps, addresses stop after `validateLength` (1-30 chars), and phones add the numeric guard so they remain digits-only at ten characters.
+- IDs and names take the first two steps, addresses stop after `validateLength` (1-30 chars), and phones add the numeric guard so they remain digits-only at ten characters; inputs are trimmed before length checks and before storing.
 - Because the constructor routes through the setters, the exact same pipeline applies whether the object is being created or updated.

 ### Error Message Philosophy